piface314/ygo-fabrica/README.md

 [expansion.<name>]
 recipe = []
 ```
-where <name> also must be replaced by an identifying name.
-That `recipe` setting is
+where <name> also must be replaced by an identifying name. `recipe` is the only required
-mandatory it can be left empty at first.
+setting, and it can be left empty at first.
 That is explained in details in
 [`ygofab make`](#ygofab-make).

 Any configuration can be defined as default by writing `default = true` among its values.